Measuring entanglement without local addressing in quantum many-body simulators via spiral quantum state tomography: Simulation of real-world experiments

-In Fig.~\ref{fig_Heisenberg}{\bf a}, we present the fidelity and the trace distance between the target state $\rho=|\Psi_0\rangle\langle\Psi_0|$ and the reconstructed state $\rho^{\rm rec}$ obtained via the spiral QST, with the number of repetitions (denoted by ``reps'') fixed at {${\rm reps}=500$} for evaluating each expectation value.
+In Fig.~\ref{fig_Heisenberg}{(a)}, we present the fidelity and the trace distance between the target state $\rho=|\Psi_0\rangle\langle\Psi_0|$ and the reconstructed state $\rho^{\rm rec}$ obtained via the spiral QST, with the number of repetitions (denoted by ``reps'') fixed at {${\rm reps}=500$} for evaluating each expectation value.
 We compare the results for different amplitudes of magnetic field fluctuations ({$\sigma_{\rm zp}=0.01,0.1,0.5$}); other sources of noise are absent.
 First, we observe that the dependence on $\sigma_{\rm zp}$ {appears to be absent,} {except for variations attributable only to statistical errors}.
 Second, our ``relevant-pitch-angles'' strategy appears to be highly effective.
 The fidelity reaches approximately $0.98$ for $m/d^2\approx 0.1$, which corresponds to only 20-30 independent measurement setups, considering that one can obtain $d=2^N$ independent correlation functions from each experimental setup.
 The data points with the fewest measurements correspond to the results obtained by using just $m=3\times2^8-2$ expectation values, based merely on three experimental setups of uniform $X$-, $Y$-, and $Z$-measurements (i.e., $l=0$ or $q=0$) in the SVT method.
 This condition already achieves very good fidelity and trace distance, likely due to the simplicity of the ground state of the NN Heisenberg model.
-Interestingly, the fidelity decreases (and the trace distance increases) when additional measurements are included in the small $m/d^2$ range; this may simply be due to the possibility that a better optimization of the SVT algorithm for $l=0$ was achieved in our attempts, but further clarifications would be worthwhile.

 The absence of dependence on the zero-point fluctuations of the field gradient can be understood from symmetry arguments.
 From Eq.~\eqref{spiral1}, a shift in the zero point, $\delta_{\rm zp}$, affects the spiral measurement, say in the $XY$ plane, at site $i$ as a unitary rotation around the $Z$-axis by angle $q\delta_{\rm zp}$ (independent of $i$) as follows: